 Most business bloggers don’t intend to create bad blogs.
 I mean, they may write like corporate sellouts, but that’s not fatal.
-Granted, there’s usually a slow slide in post quality as your leadership team learns that everything won’t go magically viral.
-But in this case, we’re looking for something even greater…
+We’re looking for something even greater…

 To create a truly awful business blog, HEED the following